integrated-ethics/web/content/labs/avoiding-algorithmic-bias.md

 > The data sets on which the decision making is based must be
 > well-documented with regard to origin and alteration (such as in
 > cleaning).
 Decisions made by AI must be understandable and able to be
 > traced.
-Users should have access to decision-making process and be
+Users should have access to the decision-making process and be
 > aware that the decision was made, at least in part, but a computer.
 >
 > **5 Diversity, non-discrimination and fairness**